 As well as performing, Susan is a champion of the art of the chamber music pianist, illuminating the role and promoting the status of the collaborative pianist over many years in radio talks, newspaper and magazine articles, keynote speeches, seminars, and masterclasses.
-She is the author of four books on performance issues: Beyond the Notes (2004), A Musician’s Alphabet (2006), Out of Silence (2010) and Sleeping in Temples (to be published October 2014 by Boydell Press).
+She is the author of four books on performance issues: Beyond the Notes (2004), A Musician’s Alphabet (2006), Out of Silence (2010) and Sleeping in Temples (October 2014), which has already been a Books of the Year choice, a Christmas Books selection and Editor’s Choice in various journals.
 Her books are now studied in ‘performance practice’ courses in various parts of the English-speaking world.
 She has been a guest on the BBC flagship radio programmes, ‘Today’ and ‘Woman’s Hour’.
 She has served on many international competition juries and is often invited to give masterclasses at music conservatoires.
 She is a guest tutor at the European Chamber Music Academy, and holds her own masterclasses every year in London, attracting international chamber groups.

 To book Susan as a speaker, please visit the Speakers’ Bureau at the Ed Victor Agency.